Christmas with Penguin

 Dame Frances Yates achieved a world-wide reputation as an historian.
 She was Reader in the History of the Renaissance at the Warburg Institute of the University of London and gained many academic honours.
 In 1972 she was appointed OBE and in 1977 DBE.
 Her publications include Giordano Bruno and the Hermetic Tradition, Theatre of the World, The Rosicrucian Enlightenment, and Shakespeare's Last Plays.
 Frances Yates died in 1981.

-Chris Yates is a photographer and author, but first and foremost he is a fisherman.
-When he was five, he was inspired by the discovery of a monster carp in his village pond.
-Thirty years later, he caught what was then the biggest fish in England.
-He went on to talk about his experiences in books, magazines and in the BBC2 series A Passion for Angling.
+Chris Yates is an author and photographer but most famously a fisherman.
+He was first inspired by the discovery of a monster carp in his village pond when he was five.
+Almost thirty years later, he caught a fifty-one and a half-pound carp – the biggest fish ever caught in England – using a split cane rod at Redmire.
+He went on to write about his experiences in books, in his own magazine, in radio programmes and in the BBC2 series A Passion for Angling.
+He lives in south Wiltshire.

 Lew Yates is a former unlicensed boxer who has also worked as a nightclub bouncer and civil engineer.
 He lives in Cambridgeshire.
 Bernard O'Mahoney is the author of several true-crime books, including the bestselling Essex Boys, Bonded by Blood and Hateland.